timacdonald/json-api/README.md

 🎉 You have just created your first JSON:API resource.
 Congratulations...and what. a. rush!

 Want to know what else is awesome?
 Sparse fieldsets are also available to your user resource without lifting a finger.
-If you only want to retrieve the `website` and `twitterHandle`?
+If you only want to retrieve the `website` and `twitterHandle`, but exclude the `name`?
 No sweat!

 Append the appropriate spare fieldsets query parameter to the request:

 ```
-GET /users/74812?fields[users]=website,twitterHandle`
+GET /users/74812?fields[users]=website,twitterHandle
 ```